 There’s nothing elaborate about using a VPN to stop ISP throttling.
 As soon as you connect to any VPN server, your Internet traffic will be encrypted.

 From this point on, your ISP can’t see what you do online.
-You can even stop Verizon throttling with a VPN.
+You can even stop Verizon packet loss and throttling with a VPN.

 We used Private Internet Access in our example above because it’s the best VPN to stop ISP throttling.
 Made by Kape Technologies, PIA has an extensive network of more than 3,300 servers across 48 countries.